User Survey Anayltics FAQ

 Why doesn't the data I see here match the latest User Survey report?

 The survey report is a snapshot, reflecting a defined period of time.
-For example, the latest (October 2016) User Survey includes only answers from June-September 2016.
+For example, the October 2016 User Survey includes only answers from June-September 2016.
 The analytics tool, on the other hand, is a dynamic data set that is constantly updating as new survey answers come in.
 The reports provide deeper context, comment analysis and stronger data validation (as outlying answers are manually verified and might be omitted if they are found to be erroneous), whereas the analytics tool offers real-time data and lets users set their own analytics filters.

 Whom should I contact with feedback?